Ritik40barnwal/smart-traffic-noise-management-system/README.md

 Real-time noise detection using analog input.

 Traffic light simulation (Red, Yellow, Green) with LEDs.

 High noise alert sent to Telegram: "⚠️ Noise too high!".

 Normal condition update sent to Telegram: "✅ Level normal.
 Holding red for 2 sec...".

 Works in:

-Tinkercad with Arduino Uno + Python bridge script.
+Tinkercad with Arduino Uno and Hardware too.

 Overview

 The Arduino reads input from a sound sensor (or potentiometer in simulation).

 If noise exceeds the threshold, the Red LED activates and a displays:

 "⚠️ Noise too high!"

 When noise returns to normal, the system holds Red for 2 seconds, then restores normal operation while sending:

 "✅ Level normal.
 Holding red for 2 sec...".

 Cross-Platform Simulation:

 Arduino Uno

 Tinkercad

 Applications
-Monitoring classroom or library noise levels Industrial noise compliance systems
+Monitoring classroom or library noise levels

+Industrial noise compliance systems

 Smart city traffic management (noise-sensitive zones)

 This project provides a simple yet effective prototype for IoT-based noise monitoring, combining embedded hardware simulation .